Mental Health & Statistics

 Over 70% of people who attempted suicide have an anxiety disorder

-of college students experience significant mental health issues
+of college students experience depressive symptoms

 Anxiety & Depression